 Improving constantly, the Google flights search tool is generally best for domestic US flights, but has begun expanding its search.
 It includes a handy map tool to allow you to rearrange your desired route easily, and shows in detail the price changes over time if you want to investigate flexible options.

 With these great sites in mind, don’t forget that there are a few general rules of thumb to keep in mind during your search online.
-These include:

 Never book a flight on a Friday